Cooking with Mamma C

 Instructions

-• Heat your oven to 400 degrees F. Rinse your butternut squash and pat it dry.
+• Heat the oven to 400 degrees F.

-• Heat your squash in the microwave on high for 3-4 minutes to soften it.
+• If using a whole butternut squash, rinse it and pat it dry.
+Heat the squash in the microwave on high for 3-4 minutes to soften it.
 On a large cutting board, use a large serrated knife to slice off the stem and root ends of the squash.
 (If you're having trouble cutting through the squash, heat it a little more in the microwave.)

 • Discard the ends and cut the squash in half the short way.
 Use a vegetable peeler to remove the skin from the squash halves, peeling until you see orange flesh.
 (The pale yellow flesh you see first is tough and needs to be removed.)
-Discard your peels.
+Discard the peels.

 • Slice each piece of butternut squash in half the long way.
 (See photos.)